United States Federal Protective Service: Description

 The Federal Protective Service is a branch of the Management Directorate and a component of the DHS, functioning as the police force of the Secretary of Homeland Security.

-The FPS is responsible for policing, securing and ensuring a safe environment in which federal agencies can conduct their business.
-The service does this by investigating threats posed against over 9,000 federal facilities nationwide and has personnel deployed at 2,300 of them.
+FPS law enforcement personnel are divided into three categories: Police Officers (0083 job series), Inspectors (1801 job series), and Special Agents (1811 job series).
+The FPS Inspectors hold a unique federal law enforcement position and are tasked with many overlapping duties that would generally be carried out by uniformed police and investigators at other agencies.
+The Inspectors are uniquely qualified to perform law enforcement, physical security, threat mitigation, and investigative duties.

+FPS has several Special Operations divisions which include the Weapons Of Mass Destruction Coordinators (Hazmat Technicians assigned as regional subject-matter experts), Explosive-Detection K9 Teams, the Rapid Protection Force, Bicycle Team, Covert Security Testing team, and the Threat Management Branch.

-The FPS's work focuses directly on the interior security of the nation and the reduction of crimes and potential threats to federal facilities throughout the nation.
-Uniformed FPS officers/inspectors and special agents respond to calls for assistance, conduct investigations and provide crime prevention tips, as well as assist in emergency planning by the departments and agencies occupying the buildings for which the agency is responsible.
+FPS officers, inspectors, and special agents respond to calls for assistance, conduct investigations and provide crime prevention tips, as well as assist in emergency planning by the departments and agencies occupying the buildings for which the agency is responsible.

 All federal facilities under FPS control receive a thorough building security assessment on a recurring schedule.
 During this assessment representatives of all agencies in the facility are interviewed to gather information on the specific mission they perform within the facility, and intelligence and crime statistics for the area are reviewed, as are existing security countermeasures.
 Based on the findings and working with the agencies housed in the facility, security countermeasures are added or adjusted.
 This allows for tailored security for each individual facility versus a one-size-fits-all approach.